Organizational citizenship behavior

 Organizational behavior has been linked to overall organizational effectiveness, thus these types of employee behaviors have important consequences in the workplace.

-Dennis Organ is generally considered the father of OCB.
 Organ expanded upon Katz's (1964) original work.

 Definition of the concept

 Organ (1988) defines OCB as "individual behavior that is discretionary, not directly or explicitly recognized by the formal reward system, and that in the aggregate promotes the effective functioning of the organization".

 Organ's definition of OCB includes three critical aspects that are central to this construct: